barebox/barebox/Documentation/user/bootchooser.rst

 the building blocks to model different use cases without the need to start from scratch over and over again.

-The *bootchooser* works on abstract boot targets, each with a set of properties and implements an algorithm which selects the highest priority target to boot.
+*Bootchooser* works on abstract boot targets, each with a set of properties and implements an algorithm which selects the highest priority target to boot.

-To make the *bootchooser* work requires a fixed set of configuration parameters and a storage backend for saving status information.
+Making *bootchooser* work requires a fixed set of configuration parameters and a storage backend for saving status information.
 Currently supported storage backends are either nv variables or the barebox *state* framework.

-The *Bootchooser* itself is executed as a normal barebox boot target, i.e. one can start it via::
+*Bootchooser* itself is executed as a normal barebox boot target, i.e. one can start it via::

   boot bootchooser